Klára Marečková Group

 Early-life Predictors of Mental Health in Young Adulthood

-About the postdoctoral position: Dr. Marečková is looking for postdocs with expertise in magnetic resonance imaging and/or epigenetics to join her team at the Faculty of Medicine, Masaryk University, and study the early-life predictors of mental health in young adulthood.
+About the postdoctoral position: Dr. Marečková is looking for postdocs with expertise in magnetic resonance imaging and/or epigenetics to join her team at the Faculty of Medicine, Masaryk University, and study the early-life predictors of mental health.
 The postdoc will work on 30 years’ worth of data on the European Longitudinal Study of Pregnancy and Childhood (ELSPAC) prenatal birth cohort.
 The mother–child dyads were followed up regularly since the first half of pregnancy, and structural and functional magnetic resonance imaging, epigenetic, anthropometric and behavioral data were collected at two timepoints in young adulthood (age 23-24, age 28-29).
+Moreover, the postdocs are also welcome to join the team and study the role of inflammation and accelerated epigenetic aging in the pregnant mother on neurodevelopment of children (age 6) from the CELSPAC: The Next Generation (TNG) study.

 Publications:

-Mareckova K, Marecek R, Jani M, Zackova L, Andryskova L, Brazdil M, Nikolova Y (in press).
-Association of maternal depression during pregnancy and recent stress with brain age among adult offspring, JAMA Network Open.
+Mareckova K, Marecek R, Jani M, Zackova L, Andryskova L, Brazdil M, Nikolova Y (2023).
+Associations of maternal depression during pregnancy and recent stress with brain age among adult offspring.
+JAMA Network Open, 6(1), e2254581.

-Goldstein JM, Cohen JE, Mareckova K, Holsen L, Whitfield-Gabrieli S, Gilman SE, Buka SL, Horing M (2021).
+Goldstein JM, Cohen JE, Mareckova K, Holsen L, Whitfield-Gabrieli S, […], Horing M (2021).
 Impact of prenatal maternal cytokine exposure on sex differences in brain circuitry regulating stress reactivity in offspring 45 years later.
 PNAS, 118 (15).

 You are running an old browser version.
 We recommend updating your browser to its latest version.